Please note that all Laughtears.com events are listed on the calendar on our website http://www.laughtears.com/ - the opening page.

 These thoughts inspire the spirit of curating films at SUBVERSIVE CINEMA.
 The public is invited to join us, free admission.

 To screen your film at SUBVERSIVE CINEMA, contact Gerry Fialka.
-THANK YOU.

 Bio - http://www.laughtears.com/bio.html